-- 19. New: Was it Pruitt who sought to have the EPA pay \$100,000 per month to rent a private jet, as Kevin Chmielewski claims?
-Did Chmielewski stop the contract? - 20.
-Still Unanswered: Did Pruitt want the charter jet because he planned to travel more?

-- 21. Still Unanswered: The Washington Post reports that "Pruitt's aides had contacted NetJets, a well-known firm that leases such planes," but an EPA spokesman said that "EPA's [chief financial officer] regularly receives solicitations for this type of travel.
-Did EPA contact Netjet, or vice-versa?
-Did the agency contact or receive bids from other firms? - 22.
-New: Why did Pruitt fly in coach-class seats on at least two 2017 trips home to Oklahoma to see football games when tax money wasn't paying for the trips-given his claims that he needed to travel in first class at government expense because of security threats? - 23.
-New: For those two Oklahoma flights, Pruitt used a ticket obtained with frequent flyer miles accrued by Ken Wagner, one of his EPA staff (and a former business partner whose shell company held Pruitt's house in Oklahoma).
+- 23. Still Unanswered: Was it Pruitt who sought to have the EPA pay \$100,000 per month to rent a private jet, as Kevin Chmielewski claims?
+Did Chmielewski stop the contract? - 24.
+Still Unanswered: Did Pruitt want the charter jet because he planned to travel more? - 25.
+Still Unanswered: The Washington Post reports that "Pruitt's aides had contacted NetJets, a well-known firm that leases such planes," but an EPA spokesman said that "EPA's [chief financial officer] regularly receives solicitations for this type of travel."
+Did EPA contact NetJets, or vice-versa?
+Did the agency contact or receive bids from other firms? - 26.
+Still Unanswered: Why did Pruitt fly in coach-class seats on at least two 2017 trips home to Oklahoma to see football games when taxpayer money wasn't paying for the trips-given his claims that he needed to travel in first class at government expense because of security threats? - 27.
+New: During April 26 Congressional hearings, Pruitt said that an EPA Inspector General's assessment justified spending taxpayer money on first-class airfare-which the Inspector General refuted that day, saying that he never signed off on the document.
+Why did Pruitt cite the Inspector General without verifying his claim? - 28.
+Still Unanswered: For those two Oklahoma flights, Pruitt used a ticket obtained with frequent flyer miles accrued by Ken Wagner, one of his EPA staff (and a former business partner whose shell company held Pruitt's house in Oklahoma).
 Did this gift violate federal rules against accepting gifts from subordinates exceeding \$10?
-Will he repay Wagner at full market value? - 24.
-New: Did Pruitt personally approve a first-class ticket for Samantha Dravis to fly with him on his return trip from Morocco, without legal justification? - 25.
-New: Did Kevin Chmielewski refuse to retroactively approve the first-class ticket for Dravis, despite pressure from Pruitt, leading to its approval by another employee? - 26.
-New: Did Pruitt sometimes pick travel destinations based on his personal desires, and ask his staff to "find me something to do" to justify the use of taxpayer funds? - 27.
-New: With a 24/7 job and under multiple investigations for his travel and other practices, why did Pruitt visit the Mascot Hall of Fame on April 19? - 28.
-New: Did Pruitt ask staff to find reasons for him to travel home to Oklahoma on long weekends, including pretextual "official" meetings with old friends? - 29.
-New: Did Pruitt ask his staff to book flights on Delta for frequent flyer miles, even when they weren't the federal government's contract carrier for certain routes?
+Will he repay Wagner at full market value? - 29.
+Still Unanswered:Did Pruitt personally approve a first-class ticket for Samantha Dravis to fly with him on his return trip from Morocco, without legal justification? - 30.
+Still Unanswered: Did Kevin Chmielewski refuse to retroactively approve the first-class ticket for Dravis, despite pressure from Pruitt, leading to its approval by another employee?